dscolby/CausalELM.jl/docs/src/index.md

 *   Estimators can handle any array whose values are <:Real
 *   Estimator constructors are now called with model(X, T, Y) instead of model(X, Y, T)
 *   Improved documentation
-*   causalELM has a new logo
+*   CausalELM has a new logo

-### What makes causalELM different?
+### What makes CausalELM different?
 Other packages, mainly EconML, DoWhy, CausalAI, and CausalML, have similar funcitonality.
 Beides being written in Julia rather than Python, the main differences between CausalELM and these libraries are:
-*   Simplicity is core to casualELM's design philosophy. causalELM only uses one type of machine learning model, extreme learning machines (with optional L2 regularization) and does not require you to import any other packages or initialize machine learning models, pass machine learning structs to causalELM's estimators, convert dataframes or arrays to a special type, or one hot encode categorical treatments.
-By trading a little bit of flexibility for a simple API, all of causalELM's functionality can be used with just four lines of code.
+*   Simplicity is core to casualELM's design philosophy.
+CausalELM only uses one type of machine learning model, extreme learning machines (with optional L2 regularization) and does not require you to import any other packages or initialize machine learning models, pass machine learning structs to CausalELM's estimators, convert dataframes or arrays to a special type, or one hot encode categorical treatments.
+By trading a little bit of flexibility for a simple API, all of CausalELM's functionality can be used with just four lines of code.
-*   As part of this design principle, causalELM's estimators handle all of the work in finding the best number of neurons during estimation.
+*   As part of this design principle, CausalELM's estimators handle all of the work in finding the best number of neurons during estimation.
 They create folds or rolling rolling for time series data and use an extreme learning machine interpolator to find the best number of neurons.
-*   causalELM's validate method, which is specific to each estimator, allows you to validate or test the sentitivity of an estimator to possible violations of identifying assumptions.
+*   CausalELM's validate method, which is specific to each estimator, allows you to validate or test the sentitivity of an estimator to possible violations of identifying assumptions.
-*   Unlike packages that do not allow you to estimate p-values and standard errors, use bootstrapping to estimate them, or use incorrect hypothesis tests, all of causalELM's estimators provide p-values and standard errors generated via approximate randomization inference.
+*   Unlike packages that do not allow you to estimate p-values and standard errors, use bootstrapping to estimate them, or use incorrect hypothesis tests, all of CausalELM's estimators provide p-values and standard errors generated via approximate randomization inference.
-*   causalELM strives to be lightweight while still being powerful and therefore does not have external dependencies: all the functions it uses are in the Julia standard library.
+*   CausalELM strives to be lightweight while still being powerful and therefore does not have external dependencies: all the functions it uses are in the Julia standard library.

 ### Installation
-causalELM requires Julia version 1.7 or greater and can be installed from the REPL as shown below.
+CausalELM requires Julia version 1.7 or greater and can be installed from the REPL as shown below.
 ```julia
 using Pkg